How Long Do No-See-Ums Live?

 How big are no-see-ums?

 No-see-ums are tiny creatures, typically ranging from only 1 to 3 mm in size.
-This minuscule size is why they’re often referred to as “no-see-ums” – they can be quite hard to spot!
+This minuscule size is why they’re often referred to as “no-see-ums”–they can be quite hard to spot!

 Where do no-see-ums live, including indoors and outdoors?

-No-see-ums prefer to breed and live near water bodies as their larvae are aquatic.
-This includes areas like marshes, lagoons, tree holes, or even mud.
 Their preferred habitats are moist and warm with plenty of organic material.
-Indoors, they may be found in damp and humid areas like bathrooms, kitchens, or houseplant soil.
+Indoors, they may be found in damp and humid areas like:

 Do no-see-ums fly?